imanuelcostigan/RSQLServer/README.md

 Usage
 -----

 Ensure that your `~/sql.yaml` file contains a valid SQL Server entry named `TEST`.
-In the following, the `TEST` server, generously provided by Microsoft for the purposes of this package's development, has a database containing the `nycflights13` package data sets.
+In the following, the `TEST` server, generously provided by Microsoft for the purposes of this package's development, has a database containing band data sets.

 ### DBI usage